fieldse/infosec-notes/Analysis Frameworks.md

 	7. Actions on Objectives

 ### MITRE ATT&CK framework
-- Developed by [MITRE](Organizations.md#MITRE), a non-profit organization
-	- Also maintains CVE system and CWE (Common Weakness Enumeration) project
 - Adversarial Tactics, Techniques, and Common Knowledge
 - matrix of tactics and techniques, not an ordered set of steps
 - complementary to Lockheed's cyber kill chain
+- Developed by [MITRE](Organizations.md#MITRE), a non-profit organization
+	- MITRE also maintains CVE system and CWE (Common Weakness Enumeration) project

 ### Diamond model of intrusion analysis